GabeDahl/song-visualization/README.md

 Pitches are organized into 12 classes -- C, C#, D, D#, E, F and so on.
 This is known as the chromatic scale.

-This application uses the Spotify API to visualize an audio analysis for virtually any song.
+This web app uses the Spotify API to visualize an audio analysis for virtually any song.

+(imgs/Rumble.png)

+Zoom in to find specific chords or zoom out to recognize chorus structures.
 ------------

 #### Explore several featured tracks or search for your own favorites!